Quagga/quagga/HACKING.md

 ========================

-If you change or add to the build system (configure.ac, any Makefile.am, etc.), try to check that the following things still work:
+If you change or add to the build system (configure.ac, any Makefile.am, etc.), please heck that the following things still work:

 -   make dist

 -   resulting dist tarball builds

 -   out-of-tree builds

+This can be achieved by running 'make distcheck'

 The quagga.net site relies on make dist to work to generate snapshots.
 It must work.
 Common problems are to forget to have some additional file